-Finally, throughout our recommendations, APTA recommends improvements to existing programs by streamlining the transportation delivery process.
+Finally, throughout our recommendations, APTA proposes improvements to existing programs by streamlining the transportation delivery process.
 APTA supports consistency and transparency across FTA regions and across all DOT modes, specific timelines for permitting decisions, limitations on unnecessary requirements in guidance documents, and, where appropriate, a zero-based review of existing requirements.

-Reestablish a 40%-40%-20% capital investment ratio among Capital Investment Grants (§ 5309), State of Good Repair (§ 5337), and Buses and Bus Facilities (§ 5339) programs.
-To reestablish this ratio, overall funding must be sufficient to ensure that each program receives significant funding increases.
-APTA does not advocate for increases to any program that results in a decrease in current funding levels for other existing programs.

-- Provide contract authority from the Mass Transit Account formula programs at the beginning of the fiscal year and make the funds available for obligation for transit agencies, subject to the obligation limit set in annual appropriations legislation.
-Amend Chapter 53 of Title 49 at the appropriate place to include language similar to 23 U.S.C. § 118. - Fund FTA administrative salaries (§ 5334) from the Mass Transit Account rather than the General Fund to allow FTA employees to continue many of their functions in the event of a government shutdown.
-Strike 49 U.S.C. § 5338(e).
-Add sections "5334", "5329", and "5326" to the list in 49 U.S.C. § 5338(a)(1) and make other adjustments as appropriate. - Provide that FTA funds be apportioned or granted directly to the public transportation agencies in Urbanized Areas with a population of 50,000 to 200,000 (at the option of the agencies).
+- Reestablish a 40-40-20 capital investment ratio among Capital Investment Grants (§ 5309), State of Good Repair (§ 5337), and Buses and Bus Facilities (§ 5339) programs.
+To reestablish this ratio, overall funding must be sufficient to ensure that each program receives - Io reestablish this ratio, overall funding must be sufficient to ensure that each program receives significant funding increases.
+APTA does not advocate for increases to any program that results in a decrease in current funding levels for other existing programs. - Provide contract authority for formula programs on October 1 of each fiscal year and make the funds immediately available for obligation. - Amend Chapter 53 of Title 49 at the appropriate place to include language similar to the distribution of Federal-aid Highway contract authority pursuant to 23 U.S.C. § 118. - Provide that FTA funds be apportioned or granted directly to the public transportation agencies in Urbanized Areas with a population of 50,000 to 200,000. - Reauthorize the DBE program for federally assisted public transportation and passenger rail projects. - Fund FTA administrative salaries (§ 5334) from the Mass Transit Account rather than the General Fund to allow FTA employees to continue many of their functions in the event of a government shutdown. - Strike 49 U.S.C. § 5338(e).
+Add sections "5334", "5329", and "5326" to the list in 49 U.S.C. § 5338(a)(1) and make other adjustments as appropriate. - Restore eligibility for non-functional landscaping and other transit facility projects.